 I had my horse in the care of a local barn.
 A few weeks after I moved him their the barn manager left him and several others without water.
 Had I not been there to fill up the water buckets I believe that they all would have coliced as they would have been without water for over 12 hours.
 She also...
 Read more »

 I was hired not knowing I was self contracted.
 The owner kept saying she would pay me on different dates and when those dates came she made excuses and no payment was recieved.
 She still hasn't paid me what she owes.
-There is also another "employee" she has done this to, she owes the other employee...
+There is also another "employee" she has done this to, she owes the...
 Read more »

 It appears that the owner of the company is asserting that you are an independent contractor rather than an employee; there are many factors which determine this.
 You should immediately contact an Iowa attorney who handles employment / workers’ compensation claims.

 From my pocket.
 It's been late a hand full of times but I've always paid late fee.
 Recently myself and significant other ran into some hard times.
 We are both jobless, he is receiving his last check from unemployment, and we are unable to pay the rent this month.
-We went to general assistance and...
+We went to general...
 Read more »

 Find a way to pay the $300 immediately.
 By allowing you to pay partial payments your landlord will have a difficult time explaining why he stopped doing it--right after agreeing to do the general assistance thing.
 It sounds like the landlord (or perhaps the owner?) does not want the hassle of...Read more »

 I had to text him he said he never guaranteed hed be back.
 He said he would be back two days later.
 He did not.
 Once again I had to contact him.
 He said he would be there the next day early and his crew would also be there.
 Once again nothing from him.i text him he said he would come 2 days from...
 Read more »